Skip to content

 Medications can be taken for the treatment of endometriosis symptoms.

 Pain medication can be taken to relieve endometriosis related pain (e.g. pelvic pain).
-Over the counter pain relievers include: ibuprofen (Advil), naproxen sodium (Aleve), and other nonsteroidal anti inflammatory drugs (NSAIDs).
+Over-the-counter pain relievers include ibuprofen (Advil), naproxen sodium (Aleve), and other nonsteroidal anti-inflammatory drugs (NSAIDs).
+Narcotics and opiate pain medications are not considered safe or helpful for the treatment of chronic endometriosis pain.

-• Contraceptives: Birth control pills or patches can help regulate hormones resulting in lighter and shorter menstrual flow, which can help reduce endometriosis associated pain.
+• Contraceptives: Combined estrogen and progesterone birth control pills or patches can help regulate hormones resulting in lighter and shorter menstrual flow, which can help reduce endometriosis-associated pain.

-• Gonadotropin releasing hormone agonist: This can be taken to stop ovarian hormone production and the growth of endometrial cells, relieving endometriosis pain.
+• Gonadotropin-releasing hormone analogs (GnRH analogs): These can be taken to stop ovarian hormone production and the growth of endometrial cells, relieving endometriosis pain.
+Examples include Lupron Depot injection (leuprolide), Zoladex injection (goserelin), and Orilissa (elagolix) oral tablets.

 Note that some patients experienced return of endometriosis symptoms after stopping hormone therapy.